Dynamical Low-Rank Approximations for Kalman Filtering: Dynamical Low-Rank framework for Data Assimilation

 \section{Dynamical Low-Rank framework for Data Assimilation}

-Our aim is to propose DLR equations that naturally allow to capture processes like~\cref{eqn:vkb} or~\cref{eqn:dkb}.
-To this end, \modt{we formulate the problem in a more general form, so as to accomodate both processes~\cref{eqn:vkb} and~\cref{eqn:dkb} (and possibly more).
+Our aim is to propose DLR equations that \rf{approximate} processes like~\cref{eqn:vkb} or~\cref{eqn:dkb}.
+To this end, \modt{we formulate the \rf{filtering} problem in a more general form, so as to accommodate both processes~\cref{eqn:vkb} and~\cref{eqn:dkb} (and possibly more).
 Let $(\Omega, \Acal , \bbP; (\Acal_t)_{t \geq 0})$ be a complete filtered probability space, also right-continuous, $\{\overline{\Wcal}_t, \Zcal_t\}_{t \geq 0}$ two independent, $\Acal_t$-adapted processes with $\overline{\Wcal}_t$ a $\bar{d}$-dimensional Brownian motion, with $\bar{d} \geq d$ (this to accomodate processes like~\cref{eqn:vkb}, which depend on two Brownian motions $\Wcal_t$ and $\Vcal_t$; in that situation, $\overline{\Wcal}_t$ will be the concatenation of both Brownian motions), and $\Zcal_t$ a $k$-dimensional \Ito~process with a.s. continuous sample paths (consequently $\Acal_{\Zcal_t}$ is right-continuous) verifying

 with $\Hcal_t$, $\gamma_t$ continuous, adapted and where $\E[\int_{0}^T |\Hcal_t| \md t] < \infty$, $\E[\int_{0}^T |\gamma_t|^2 \md t] < \infty$ and $\{\widetilde{\Vcal}_t\}_{t \geq 0}$ a $k$-dimensional Brownian motion.
 We consider the \modt{(McKean-Vlasov)} SDE